arunvdsharma/openshift-centos/README.md

 $ cp /home/centos/.ssh/authorized_keys /root/.ssh/authorized_keys
 ```

 Now you are ready to login with *root* user with the same private keys which you have used for *centos* user.
-#### Enable root configuration on each node which will be part of Openshift Cluster.
+Similarly, enable root access on each node which will be part of Openshift Cluster.

 # Install git and checkout arunvdsharma/openshift-centos project on the *Master* node